howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 - `resolvers`: This is a JavaScript object that mirrors the `Query`, `Mutation` and `Subscription` types and their fields from your application schema.
 Each field in the application schema is represented by a function with the same name in that object.
 - `context`: This is an object that get's passed through the resolver chain and every resolvers can read from or write to.

-Notice that the `context` object has the `db` field which contains an instance of `Graphcool` from the `graphcool-binding` package.
-This instance will allow your resolvers to simply _delegate_ the execution of an incoming request to an appropriate resolver from the Graphcool API.
+Notice that the `context` object has the `db` field which contains an instance of `Prisma` from the `prisma-binding` package.
+This instance will allow your resolvers to simply _delegate_ the execution of an incoming request to an appropriate resolver from the Prisma API.

-When instantiating `Graphcool`, you need to provide information about your Graphcool database service:
+When instantiating `Prisma`, you need to provide information about your Prisma database service:

-- `typeDefs`: The type definition from your Graphcool schema
+- `typeDefs`: The type definition from your Prisma schema
-- `endpoint`: The HTTP endpoint of your Graphcool database service
+- `endpoint`: The HTTP endpoint of your Prisma database service
-- `secret`: The secret which allows to access the Graphcool database service (this is defined in `graphcool.yml`)
+- `secret`: The secret which allows to access the Prisma database service (this is defined in `prisma.yml`)

-Because you provide this information, the `Graphcool` instance will get full access to your database service and can be used to resolve incoming request later on.
+Because you provide this information, the `Prisma` instance will get full access to your database service and can be used to resolve incoming request later on.